polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 layout map as long as it's injective: any injective layout will lead to semantically correct code.

-For Part I of this tutorial, we won't be using this layout -- since we've talked about software prefetching yet; we'll explore that in the next part.
-However, we'll see that this layout is still needed for an experiment ([Outer MLIR + inner BLIS](map-to-blis-micro-kernel-outer-mlir-inner-blis) further below.
+For Part I of this tutorial, we'll see that this layout is only needed for an experiment later ([Outer MLIR + inner BLIS](map-to-blis-micro-kernel-outer-mlir-inner-blis) further below.
+We'll get back to adjusting parameters to go full throttle.

 ### Tweaking M_C, K_C, M_R, N_R to maximize reuse